zmfreecodecamper/siimple/packages/siimple-css/docs/layout/content.md

 </div>
 ```

+#### Content breakpoints

 By default the container has the maximun width minus the `20px` of padding left and right.
-You can change the width of the content element using one of the following breakpoints:
+You can change the width of the content element using one of the following breakpoints class names:

 - With `siimple-content--xsmall` it will have a maximum width of `480px`.
 - With `siimple-content--small` it will have a maximum width of `600px`.